My Bucket List

 TOTAL: 258 + 10 = 268

-Finally, I believe that both the poles are both completely within their own right to be visited as separate places and thus also have a spot on my list.
+Why they're on my list: these two poles are both completely within their own right to be visited as separate places.

-- Antarctica (with claims from Argentina, Australia, Chile, France, New Zealand, Norway and UK)
+- Antarctica (with claims from Argentina, Australia, Chile, France, New Zealand, Norway and United Kingdom)

-- Arctic (with claims from Norway, Denmark, Canada, USA and Russia)
+- Arctic (with claims from Canada, Denmark, Norway, Russia and USA)

 TOTAL: 268 + 2 = 270